blackfordoakes/pagingdemo/README.md

 ## How it works

 This solution takes advantage of .NET's model binding.
-If you open [PagingOptions.cs](src\Models\PagingOptions.cs), you'll see it has two properties named Offset and Limit.
+If you open **src\Models\PagingOptions.cs**, you'll see it has two properties named Offset and Limit.
 These are nullable ints, so they are not required. .NET's model binding will grab any inputs from the query string with those names and set the property values.
-Then in [HomeController.cs](src\Controllers\HomeController.cs), we add **[FromQuery] PagingOptions pagingOptions** to any endpoint we want to page.
+Then in **src\Controllers\HomeController.cs**, we add **[FromQuery] PagingOptions pagingOptions** to any endpoint we want to page.

 Bonus tip:  We're using dependency injection to pull default paging options from our appSettings file.